davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   MIPS16 code generation can also be controlled on a per-function basis by means of ``mips16`` and ``nomips16`` attributes.
-  Function Attributes, for more information.
+  See :ref:`function-attributes`, for more information.

 .. option:: -mflip-mips16